Thank you, Boulder City Council - We are on the road to a library district!

 Our library is wildly popular, welcoming over 1 million visits per year.
 While our city consistently ranks in the top tiers of creativity, entrepreneurship, educational attainment, and technological savvy, it is shameful that we continue to under-fund and under-appreciate our central institution of social infrastructure.

-Council should LET US VOTE to secure sustainable funding for our library!
+Council is finally on track to LET US VOTE to secure sustainable funding for our library!

 What will it take to bring our Boulder Public Library back?